Portuguese conquest of Ceuta: Background

 After defeating a Castillian army that had invaded Portugal in 1385 at the Battle of Aljubarrota, the recently crowned King John I of Portugal signed a peace treaty with Castille, in 1411.
-Even before signing peace with its only neighbour, King John I cast an eye at gaining Ceuta and began preparations as early as 1409.
+With the end of hostilities, the king was then faced with a restless aristocracy with diminishing incomes and who depended on military service.
+Even before signing peace with its only neighbour, King John I had cast an eye at gaining Ceuta and began preparations as early as 1409.
 The chief promoter of the Ceuta expedition was João Afonso, royal overseer of finance.
-The children of King John, prince-heir Duarte, prince Peter and Prince Henry (later nicknamed 'the Navigator') eagerly supported the project, as the prospect of taking Ceuta offered them an opportunity to win wealth and glory.
+The children of King John, prince-heir Edward, prince Peter and Prince Henry (later nicknamed 'the Navigator') wished to be armed knights, and towards that objective king John had ordered various tournaments to take place in which the most renowned knights in the world were invited to join, but at the suggestion of the experienced knight João Afonso de Alenquer the princes were persuaded that it would be more honourable to win their spurs by proceeding to Ceuta.
+They eagerly supported the project and effectively lobbied in its favour, as the prospect of taking Ceuta offered them an opportunity to win wealth and glory.